TA-Instruments/tadatakit/README.md

 ## Contributing

 We welcome contributions from the community and are pleased to have you join us in improving `tadatakit`.
-Whether you are fixing bugs, adding new features, improving documentation, or suggesting new functionalities, your input is valuable!
+Whether you are fixing bugs, adding new features, improving documentation, or suggesting new functionality, your input is valuable!

 If you are interested in contributing to the `tadatakit` library, please read our [contributing guidelines](CONTRIBUTING.md) for detailed information on how to get started, coding conventions, and the pull request process.